meanieminnie/Mrinalini_Data_Skills/README.md

 Website type  | Remarks
 ------------- | -------------
 Static URL  | When the website URL doesn’t change no matter which page you target, you try to scrape the contents, divide it into a list of dictionaries, and then slice that list to target the required information.
 A lot of this skill relies on Pandas operations learned in previous classes.
-Javascript scrape | This involves scraping the website using JSON.
+Javascript scrapes | This involves scraping the website using JSON.
-API Scrape | Create API pipeline to directly scrape from the website.
+API Scrape | Authorize API client.
+Make a GET request to the website API to fetch text for a particular query.
+Parse the text to look for important patterns.
-Scrollers | we learned how to scrape pages with endless scrolling.
+Scrollers | We learned how to scrape pages with endless scrolling.

 ### Folders